-- If the business has less than a two-year operating history or is changing management, it will be considered a start-up business and subject to a 15% down payment
+- If the business has less than a two-year operating history or is changing ownership, it will be considered a start-up business and subject to a 15% down payment

 - If the building is considered “special use” (e.g., hotel, car wash, gas station) a 15% down payment is required.

-- If the business is a startup and the building being financed is a special asset, a 20% down payment is required.
+- If the business is a startup and the building being financed is considered a special use by the SBA, a 20% down payment is required.

 - Project Size